m0ar/safe-streaming/_posts/2017-08-XX-take-is-hard.md

 {% endhighlight%}

 So should we constrain ourselves to unrestricted monads then?
-No, since this would severely restrict the possible streams and would make simple programs like this impossible:
+No, since that would severely restrict the possible streams and would make simple programs like this impossible: